 This sensation is that of the accumulation of many bodily processes, being activated or specifically directed and cultivated, commonly known as Qi.
 (In the west, the concept of Qi might often mean some sort of immeasurable internal energy, but the original meaning of the concept is much deeper than that, including internal and external respiration, electrical impulses travelling your nervous paths, blood and lymph circulation and all bodily processes, including the immeasurable life force altogether.)

 Being aware of your Qi when practising QiGong is essentially putting the meaning back into your practice.

 Stop labelling things

-You might consider your practice internal or external, soft or hard, health focused or spiritual, etc. You may even think your practice is better than another one, or consider the feats of some master superior to your ability.
-Such labelling only means one thing: distraction form the essence of your real QiGong.
+You might consider your practice internal or external, soft or hard, health-focused or spiritual, etc. You may even think your practice is better than another one, or consider the feats of some master superior to your ability.
+Such labelling only means one thing: distraction from the essence of your real QiGong.

 So stop labelling your practice according to what you understand of it and just keep doing it instead, not worrying too much of what you think it means.
 Your QiGong will benefit from it greatly.